 We may not be able to initiate or continue clinical trials for our current or potential future drug candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or other regulatory authorities on anticipated timelines.
 For example, in March 2020 we temporarily paused enrollment for a few months in the Phase 1b portion of our Phase 1a/1b trial to evaluate zelnecirnon in patients with AD due to circumstances and uncertainties created by the COVID-19 pandemic.
-Additionally, we have experienced, and may continue to experience, enrollment volumes that were lower than we had projected in our Phase 2b trial of zelnecirnon in AD, which has delayed and may further delay the expected timing of topline results from such trial.
-We cannot predict how difficult it will be to enroll patients for our clinical trials or whether we will be able to meet our anticipated timelines to provide initial data.
+Additionally, in February 2024, following the clinical holds placed by the FDA on our Phase 2b trial of zelnecirnon in AD and our Phase 2a trial of zelnecirnon in asthma, we stopped dosing zelnecirnon in both trials and halted enrollment of new trial participants.
+In May 2024, we announced our decision to close and unblind both trials.
+We cannot predict how difficult it will be to enroll patients for our current or future clinical trials or whether we will be able to meet our anticipated timelines.
 We may experience difficulties in patient enrollment in our clinical trials for a variety of reasons.
 The enrollment of patients depends on many factors, including:

-- the severity of the disease under investigation; - the patient eligibility criteria defined in the clinical trial protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity and availability of clinical trial sites for prospective patients; - the patient referral practices of physicians; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - ramifications of the COVID-19 pandemic, including the reluctance of patients to participate in the trial or attend clinical sites due to concerns related to the pandemic; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the severity of the disease under investigation; - the patient eligibility criteria defined in the clinical trial protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity and availability of clinical trial sites for prospective patients; - the patient referral practices of physicians; - our ability to recruit clinical trial investigators with the appropriate competencies and experience: - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - our ability to obtain and maintain patient consents; - ramifications of the clinical hold, including the reluctance of patients to participate in a trial involving zelnecirnon; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

 In addition, our future clinical trials will compete with other clinical trials for drug candidates that are in the same therapeutic areas as our drug candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
 Since the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials at such clinical trial sites.
-Additionally, because some of our clinical trials with advanced solid tumors, the patients are typically in the late stages of the disease and may experience disease progression or adverse events independent from our drug candidates, making them unevaluable for purposes of the trial and requiring additional enrollment.
+Additionally, because some of our clinical trials will be conducted in patients with advanced solid tumors, the patients are typically in the late stages of the disease and may experience disease progression or adverse events independent from our drug candidates, making them unevaluable for purposes of the trial and requiring additional enrollment.
 Delays in patient enrollment may result in increased costs or may affect the timing or outcome of the planned clinical trials, which could prevent completion of these trials and adversely affect our ability to advance the development of our drug candidates.